Is Sparkling Water Safe? Truth About Carbonated Water

 Improving the Flavor

 Add citrus.
-Flavor your water by squeezing some fresh lemon, lime, orange, or grapefruit juice into your drink.
-The juice adds flavor while adding cell antioxidants and some natural sugars to boost energy.
+Flavor your water by squeezing fresh lemon, lime, orange, or grapefruit juice into it.
+The juice adds flavor and provides cell antioxidants and natural sugars to boost energy.

 Make it minty.
 Muddle fresh mint leaves in the lower part of your glass.
 Pour plain seltzer water over the mixture and add ice if desired.
-The essential oils extracted in the water will give a reviving beverage.
+The essential oils extracted from the water will revive the beverage.
 The study has demonstrated that the combination can even improve your exercise.

 Choose a fruity top choice.
 Add your #1 berries, citrus, or any blend of natural products to a glass or water bottle.
-When you pour in the water, it will become infused with the natural flavors of the fruit.
+When you pour in the water, it will become infused with the fruit's natural flavors.
 Another choice is to buy a water bottle with an infuser insert.
 You can easily place the fruit in the insert without stressing the seeds will get in the way of drinking.

 Older Post Newer Post